forderud/UnixSharedLibs/bundle-deps/README.md

-Attempt on bundling new C/C++ libs with a shared library to allow it to run on older Linux distros.
+Test of bundling a new C++ lib with a shared library to allow it to run on older Linux distros.

-Quote from: [Option Soup: the subtle pitfalls of combining compiler flags](https://hacks.mozilla.org/2024/01/option-soup-the-subtle-pitfalls-of-combining-compiler-flags/): "There are other ways to use a different libstdc++ than available on the system, such as using dynamic linking and setting an `RPATH` to link with a bundled version."
+### g++ libstdc++ linking problem

-### Problem observed when trying use bundled C/C++ libs
+It seems like `g++` will be default link to the libstdc++ library distributed with the compiler.
+This causes problem when one instead want to link to a newer libstdc++ version.

-Build error when attmepting to link to a shared library compiled with g++ 13.1.0 from g++ 7.5.0:
+Build error g++ implicitly links to a too old libstdc++ version:
 ```
 ./libmysharedlib.so: undefined reference to `std::__exception_ptr::exception_ptr::_M_release()@CXXABI_1.3.13'
 ./libmysharedlib.so: undefined reference to `std::__exception_ptr::exception_ptr::_M_addref()@CXXABI_1.3.13'